eikek/fit4s/README.md

 ## TODO

+- config file with db data and timezone, init command creates this file
+- better error when init was not called, or just do initialize
+- have json and pretty output
+- list activities, option to list files only
+- import strava export, tracking/storing the link to strava for each activity
+  - if activity exists, add tags and other additional information
+  - ask to overwrite activity name
+- web server and leaflet map view (same features, just web, scalajs)
+- publish to strava
+- add/set/remove/rename tags
+- update command
+- add LapMsg to database
+- cleanup playground test mess
+- catch logging from java.util.logging
-_ [x] fix invalid gps values showing up as valid
+- [x] fix invalid gps values showing up as valid
 - [x] fix missing session values using corresponding records
 - [x] add tags to import cmd
 - [x] parallel directory import (max(3, cpus - 2))
-- better error when init was not called, or just do initialize
-- add LapMsg to database
 - [x] try fix timestamps for GarminSwim
   - not possible to get the correct time, bc it is based on "seconds from device power on" (when batteries got inserted).
 Since